rubycocos/git/docs/backup-your-github-repos.md

-While I had local (up-to-date) working copies for recovery for taken down repos I was working on in the last days - for others the story is more complicated.
+While I had local (up-to-date) working copies for recovery for some taken down repos that I was working on in the last days - for others the story is more complicated.

 For more on the crypto punk's not dead under attack take down